GraphCL/PyGCL/README.md

 Then, you can import `GCL` from your current environment.

 > **A note regarding DGL**
 >
+> Currently, PyGCL only relies on `dgl` in the `utils.build_dgl_graph` function, and this method may no longer be maintained in future versions.
+Therefore, in future versions of PyGCL, it may no longer depend on `dgl`.
+So please install `dgl` as needed.
+>
 > Currently the DGL team maintains two versions, `dgl` for CPU support and `dgl-cu***` for CUDA support.
 Since `pip` treats them as different packages, it is hard for PyGCL to check for the version requirement of `dgl`.
 We have removed such dependency checks for `dgl` in our setup configuration and require the users to [install a proper version](https://www.dgl.ai/pages/start.html) by themselves.